kalabhairava/miscellaneous/resume.md

 - Translated complex wireframes into semantic HTML web pages
 - Worked on making existing web pages responsive using Twitter Bootstrap
+- Gave a talk on 'Building your own Bootstrap: Fundamentals of Responsive Web Design' in Knowledge Exchange Forum at the company. ([Code used in demo](https://github.com/kalabhairava/responsive-web-design-demo))
 - Created a Postman Collection that saved a lot of time for developers while testing RESTful API services
 - Mentored junior members to integrate seamlessly into the team
 - Collaborated effectively with teams spread across countries